oguzgelal/reclare/docs/concepts/Situations.md

 })
 ```

-The condition holds when situation function returns true or a truthy value.
-If the situation is not a function, its truthy / falsy value will dictate if the condition holds or not.
-Omitting situation is equivalent to setting it to true, it will hold every time.
+The condition holds if the when function returns true or a truthy value.
+If it is not a function, its truthy / falsy value will dictate if the condition holds or not.
+Omitting `when` is equivalent to setting it to true, it will hold every time.

 ```javascript
 {